 Actor Jeff Bridges Tweets That He Has Been Diagnosed With Lymphoma

-Jeff Bridges announced Monday night that he is battling a possibly life-threatening illness.
-He broke the news on Twitter, with a reference to the iconically laid-back character with whom he's long been identified.
+Jeff Bridges announced Monday night that he has a possibly life-threatening illness.
+He broke the news on Twitter with a reference to the iconically laid-back character with whom he's long been identified.

 "As the Dude would say..New S**T has come to light," the 70-year-old actor tweeted.
 "I have been diagnosed with Lymphoma.
 Although it is a serious disease, I feel fortunate that I have a great team of doctors and the prognosis is good."